On the Importance of Uncertainty in Decision-Making with Large Language Models: Introduction

-\paragraph{Contributions} \begin{itemize} \item We provide a comprehensive empirical study of LLM-based contextual bandits; \item We adapt existing neural epistemic uncertainty estimation techniques to LLMs.
-In particular, we identify the best variant of the Laplace approximation and dropout to use, and we show one possible epinet architecture that can also tackle this task; \item We empirically show on real-world data that the greedy policy is sub-optimal, and that epistemic uncertainty is fundamental for solving contextual bandit problems with text data. \end{itemize}
+\paragraph{Contributions} \begin{itemize} \item We provide an extensive empirical study of LLM-based contextual bandits; \item We adapt existing neural epistemic uncertainty estimation techniques to LLMs.
+In particular, we identify the best variant of the Laplace approximation and dropout to use, and we show one possible epinet architecture that can also tackle this task; \item We empirically show on real-world data that the greedy policy is sub-optimal in terms of final regret, and that epistemic uncertainty \rebuttal{is helpful} in contextual bandit problems with text data. \end{itemize}

 To the best of our knowledge, this is the first time that such an empirical analysis on bandit learning with LLMs has been provided.
 This empirical evaluation sheds light on critical aspects of LLMs, such as their performance on decision-making tasks and the importance of epistemic uncertainty for those models.